 - Type: memory foam and adjustable air

 - Height: 11 inches

-Close to 3,000 reviews give this mattress a 4.7 rating, and the vast majority are 5 stars.
+Close to 3,500 reviews give this mattress a 4.7 rating out of 5 stars, and the vast majority are 5 stars.
 Still, negative reviewers mention uneven support and difficulty sleeping.

-These mattresses cannot be purchased at third-party mattress or furniture stores.
+These mattresses can’t be purchased at third-party mattress or furniture stores.

-The main differences among the various Sleep Number models are the height, comfort layer thickness, and cooling features.
-When choosing a mattress, think about how plush you like your mattress to be and if you’re looking for upgrades.
+Height, comfort layer thickness, and cooling features are the biggest differences among the Sleep Number models.
+When choosing a mattress, think about how plush you like your mattress and if you’re looking for upgrades.